chankeypathak/anglerfish/README.md

 **Description:** Set or Reset Bash CLI Window Titlebar Title.
 According to XDG standard.
 Runs on Linux.
 Other platforms simply does nothing.
 For Windows, use `title` command to approach that.
+This uses a standard documented way to set title on each operating system, so if your Terminal app wont work fill a bug for them, not an Anglerfish problem.

 **Arguments:**
 - `titlez` the title for the terminal emulator window.
 Optional.
 String type.